WebAssembly/design/BinaryEncoding.md

 ### varint32
 A [Signed LEB128](https://en.wikipedia.org/wiki/LEB128#Signed_LEB128) variable-length integer, limited to int32 values.

+### varuint1
+A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to the values 0 or 1. `varuint1` values may contain leading zeros.
+(This type is mainly used for compatibility with potential future extensions.)

 ### varuint32
 A [LEB128](https://en.wikipedia.org/wiki/LEB128) variable-length integer, limited to uint32 values. `varuint32` values may contain leading zeros.